-I received this book for free from ALA 2011 in exchange for an honest review.
-This does not affect my opinion of the book or the content of my review.Lights on the Nile by Donna Jo Napoli
+I received this book for free from in exchange for an honest review.
+This does not affect my opinion of the book or the content of my review.Lights on the Nile Goodreads

 Kepi’s name means tempest.
 She does everything passionately and with the best intentions from rescuing Babu, the baby baboon to her journey up the river on a mission to help Babu and speak to the pharaoh on behalf of her father wounded working on the pyramids.
 At first her only friends are animals, but then it begins to seem that her prayers are being answered just not necessarily as she expected.
 She will make friends but this journey will end far from how she expected.